hildjj/node-cbor/packages/cbor-bigdecimal/README.md

 # cbor-bignumber

-This package adds suppot for BigDecimal and BigFloats to the [cbor](../cbor) package, relying on [bignumber.js](https://github.com/MikeMcl/bignumber.js).
+This package adds support for BigDecimal and BigFloats to the [cbor](../cbor) package, relying on [bignumber.js](https://github.com/MikeMcl/bignumber.js).

+## MOVE TO CBOR2

+**NOTE**

+All new users and most existing users of this library should move to the [cbor2](https://github.com/hildjj/cbor2) library.
+It is where most maintenance and support and all new features are happening.  cbor2 has support for JavaScript bigints enabled by default.

+*Only* catastrophic bugs will be fixed in this library going forward.

 ## Installation